 As stated, both the Forest Services Branch and the Wildlife Division is in the process of identifying impacts of forest harvesting on critical caribou habitat areas through a research study that is being conducted in zone 5.
 The results of this adaptive management strategy will be applied to the forest areas identified in this plan.
 However, until the results of that study are finalized, the Forest Services Branch will work closely with the Wildlife Division with respect to areas proposed within this planning document.

 Bear

 A 50-metre, no-cut, treed buffer must be maintained around known bear den sites (winter) or those encountered during harvesting.
+Den sites must be reported to the Wildlife Division.

 4.2.1.2 Furbearers